-The O1 visa is a US work visa for those who have extraordinary abilities in fields such as business, science, athletics, art, or education.
+The O1 visa is a temporary US visa for those who have extraordinary abilities in fields such as business, science, athletics, art, or education.
 Besides these fields, those who have been recognized in the film or television industry are also candidates for the O1 visa.

 Additionally, the O1 visa states that those aiming to apply for this visa must have been recognized in some way for their achievements in their fields, nationally or internationally.